Bylaws

 COMPENSATION

-No director, officer or committee member shall receive any compensation for services as a director, officer or committee member aside from the stipend for the president outlined in Article VIII.
+No director, officer or committee member shall receive any compensation for services as a director, officer or committee member aside from the stipend for the president outlined in Article VIII, used for AABIP activities at the discretion of the President.
 Directors, officers and committee members may be reimbursed for out-of-pocket expenses as authorized by the Board of Directors.
-Nothing in this provision shall be construed to preclude a director, officer or committee member from serving the Association in any other capacity and receiving reasonable compensation for such service.”
+Nothing in this provision shall be construed to preclude a director, officer or committee member from serving the Association in any other capacity and receiving reasonable compensation for such service."

 BOOKS OF RECORD